 06. Start A Podcast

-One of the fastest ways to expand your network, make valuable connections, and dramatically increase your visibility is to start a podcast and interview other experts, influencers, authorities, service providers, and product owners who service the same market you do.
+One of the fastest ways to expand your network, make valuable connections, and dramatically increase your visibility is to start a podcast and interview other experts, influencers, authorities, service providers, and product owners who serve the same market you do.
 When you have an audience in common, the Podcast becomes a win-win-win: A win for you because you gain access to someone else’s audience, a win for the guest because they gain exposure through your podcast, and a win from the audience because they learned something new.

 07. Be A Podcast Guest